Coat of arms of Czechoslovakia

 The coat of arms of Czechoslovakia were changed many times during Czechoslovakia’s history, some alongside each other.
 This reflects the turbulent history of the country and a wish to use appropriate territorial coats of arms.

 In creation of Czechoslovakia

 First (1918–1938), Second (1938–1939) and Post-War Czechoslovak Republic (1945–1960)

 Three variants of the coat of arms of Czechoslovakia were adopted in 1920 along with the Czechoslovak Constitution of 1920.
-After creation of the Second Czechoslovak Republic in 1938 all versions legally remained official, although state power and the government used chiefly the middle version, as to emphasize new autonomous federal regime and abandonment of the concept of Czechoslovakism.
-Middle arms was effectively put out of use when Germany occupied Bohemia and Moravia and independent Slovakia were established.
-When Czechoslovakia was re-established in 1945 at the end of the Second World War, all three versions were re-established, but the lesser coat of arms became the primary used version.
-Middle version were not used afterwards.
+After the creation of the Second Czechoslovak Republic in 1938 all versions legally remained official, although state power and the government chiefly used the middle version, to emphasize the new autonomous federal regime and abandonment of the concept of Czechoslovakism.
+The middle arms were effectively put out of use when Germany occupied Bohemia and Moravia and an independent Slovakia were established.
+When Czechoslovakia was re-established in 1945 at the end of the Second World War, all three versions were re-established, but the lesser coat of arms became the primarily used version.
+The middle version was not used afterwards.